Aimee Stephens Dead, Michigan Woman At Center Of Landmark Transgender Civil Rights Case Dies At Age 59

 Aimee Stephens is dead.
-The ACLU announced on Twitter Tuesday afternoon that Stephens, who was at the center of a high-profile civil rights case in front of the Supreme Court, has died at the age of 59.
-According to The Detroit News, Stephens had been in hospice care in her home in recent days, and passed away alongside her wife, Donna Stephens.
-Stephens died on Tuesday.
+The ACLU announced on Twitter Tuesday afternoon that Stephens, who was at the center of a high profile civil rights case in front of the Supreme Court, has died at the age of 59.
+According to The Detroit News, Stephens had been in hospice care in her home in recent days and passed away alongside her wife, Donna Stephens.

-Stephens’ case was argued before the Supreme Court last October.
+Stephens’ case was argued before the U.S. Supreme Court last October.
 She was the first transgender person to have a civil rights complaint heard by the court, according to the ACLU, which represented her.

 “Aimee is an inspiration.
 She has given so many hope for the future of equality for LGBTQ people in our country, and she has rewritten history.
 The outpouring of love and support is our strength and inspiration now,” Donna said in a statement.